One of the most asked questions I get is “What Cricut accessories do I need?”. If you’re just getting started with Cricut this is the post for you!

 - Foil Transfer Tool: This is for adding foil to your designs with pressure.
 You can read more about this tool and using it here.

-- Rotary Blade Kit: The Maker is currently the only machine that the rotary blade will work with.
+- Rotary Blade Kit: The Maker machines are currently the only machine that the rotary blade will work with.
 This kit is to replace yours once it is worn or gets chipped.
 Housing is ONLY for the rotary blade.
 NOTE: These last a really long time so you may just wait to order one instead of keeping the kit on hand.

-Computer/Tablet/Phone
+4. Computer/Tablet/Phone

 Maybe this should be listed above mats and blades but coming in at number four is some type of computer, tablet, or phone to run Design Space and your Cricut machine.

 You can use a computer, phone, or tablet.
 Anything that has the ability to connect to the internet.
 I do want to note that anything that uses the mobile app will be more limited in features than a computer will.
-If you want all the features you will need a computer that is not a Chromebook.
+If you want to use all the features you will need a computer that is not a Chromebook.

-Designs
+5. Designs

 Coming in at number five is designs.
 There are a ton of designs in Cricut Design Space.
 You can look there and even find free designs in Design Space.

 There are also websites that have free files you can use with your Cricut machine.
-To learn more about Design Space check out my post here.

-Cricut Tool Sets and Brayer
+6. Cricut Tool Sets and Brayer

 Next up we have tools.
 I highly recommend the Cricut Tool Sets, they have so many tools that are really handy to have in your craft room

 - The Essential Tool Set: Comes with a ton of tools and some that I really do love.
 The tweezers are perfect for lifting things from your mat.
 Especially critical to keep your mats as clean as possible.
-The scoring stylus above is included in this package along with a basic weeding tool that is essential for vinyl.
+The scoring stylus is included in this package along with a basic weeding tool that is essential for vinyl.
 The spatula in this set is one of my faves.
 Lifting things from the mat is easier with this tool.
 The small scissors and paper cutter are nice but you may already have tools like this that you love.

 - Basic Tool Set: Basically everything above in the essential toolset minus the paper cutter and scoring stylus.
 This is also a more affordable option.